jaimergp/kinmodel/ISSUES.md

 - Refactor scripts -> library/app layers
 - Lots of absolute paths (shebang, executables, in-house datasets)
 - Uncouple IO from calculation
+- It relies on applications rather than libraries.
+For example, the OpenEye toolkits could be used instead of the applications.

 # Proposed architecture